jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 the ecosystem must also evaluate the potential financial implications of cybersecurity incidents.
 Over the last year, the Automotive and Smart Mobility ecosystem adopted new standards and collaborated with regulators around the world on how to adapt future regulations to keep connected and software\-defined assets secure.
-Weve also been busy preparing for the upcoming second milestone of UNECE WP
+We’ve also been busy preparing for the upcoming second milestone of UNECE WP
 .29 R155, scheduled to take effect in July 2024, increasing its scope to all new vehicles.